Modal Verbs in the Past / Past Modals

 What are past modals?

-Perhaps you recognise some of the verbs in that quote.
-“Should”, “must” “can’t” and “might” are all modal verbs but are used here to speculate about the past.
+Perhaps you recognize some of the verbs in that quote.
+“Should”, “must”, “can’t” and “might” are all modal verbs but are used here to speculate about the past.

 If I say “I should study” I am talking about what I think would be a good idea now, as we use “should” to make recommendations or describe what we are supposed to do.

-If I say that “I should have done something” I am talking about what would have been a good idea for me to do or what I was supposed to have done in the past.
+If I say that “I should have studied” I am talking about what would have been a good idea for me to do or what I was supposed to have done in the past.

 How to Use Past Modals.